Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 In particular, this guarantees that any ball of radius $h$ on the sphere will contain at least one discretization point.
 The grid must sufficiently resolve the manifold and satisfy some technical regularity requirements which are not difficult in practice to achieve, as detailed in~\cite{HT_OTonSphere}.
 These regularity requirements ensure that the grid is more or less isotropic with respect to direction.
 Now we seek an approximation of the form \bq F^h(x,u;f_1,f_2) = 0, \quad x \in \G \eq

-At this point, we will begin to more explicitly state the construction of the finite-difference scheme in the case of the sphere.
-We defer its full generalization to compact surfaces $M$ to future work.
-We now consider a fixed grid point $x_i \in \G$ and a grid function $u:\G\to\R$ and explain how we obtain the value of $F^h(x_i,u;f_1,f_2)$.
+At this point, we will begin to more explicitly state the construction of the finite-difference scheme in the case of the sphere $\mathbb{S}^2$.
+We defer the full generalization to compact surfaces $M$ to future work.
+We now consider a fixed grid point $x_i \in \G$ and a grid function $u:\G\to\R$.
 To perform the computation at $x_i$, we begin by projecting grid points close to $x_i$ onto the tangent plane at $x_i$.
-That is, we consider the set of relevant discretization points \bq \Zf(x_i) = \left\{z = \text{Proj}(x;x_i) \mid x \in \G, d_{M}(x,x_i) \leq \sqrt{h}\right\}. \eq In order to minimize the consistency error of the overall scheme, the choice of the radius of the neighborhood is $\sqrt{h}$ is optimal, see~\cite{FroeseMeshfreeEigs}, which will allow the second directional derivative to eventually resolve every direction in the computational neighborhood.
+That is, we consider the set of relevant neighboring discretization points \bq \Zf(x_i) = \left\{z = \text{Proj}(x;x_i) \mid x \in \G, d_{M}(x,x_i) \leq \sqrt{h}\right\}. \eq In order to minimize the consistency error of the overall scheme, the choice of the radius of the neighborhood is $\sqrt{h}$ is optimal, see~\cite{FroeseMeshfreeEigs}, which will allow the directional derivatives to eventually resolve every direction in the computational neighborhood.

 The projection onto local tangent planes is accomplished using geodesic normal coordinates, which are chosen to preserve the distance from $x_i$ (i.e. $d_{M}(x,x_i) = \|x_i - \text{Proj}(x;x_i)\|$).
-This prevents any distortions that the non-zero curvature of a manifold necessarily introduces to second-order derivatives.
-This allows for monotone approximation schemes to be more easily constructed at least in the case of the sphere.
-Beyond the case of the sphere, it is necessary to merely have a consistent approximation for local geodesic coordinates, since an explicit formula does not exist in general.
+This prevents any distortions that a non-zero curvature of a manifold necessarily introduces to second-order derivatives.
+This allows for monotone approximation schemes to be more easily constructed.
+Beyond the case of the sphere, it is necessary to merely have a consistent approximation for local geodesic coordinates, since explicit formulas for geodesic normal coordinates do not exist in general.